Human rights in Ba'athist Syria: Women's rights

 The Ba'athist regime in Syria discriminated against women through administrative measures that silenced their voices and through deploying political violence disproportionately against women.
 Sexual violence has long been a strategy of the regime to enforce the compliance of the populace.
 During the Syrian civil war, mass-rapes have been weaponized as a large-scale war-tactic by the Assad regime and the Ba'athist militant forces across Syria.
 Sexual violence against women on a political and sectarian basis has been described as a fundamental pillar of the regime's military strategy.
 Anti-Sunni Shabiha and other pro-Assad death squads carry out this policy on a sectarian basis, against Sunni women and girls.
 Many women suspected of pro-opposition sympathies are rounded up by Ba'athist paramilitaries and sexually assaulted in government detention centres and military prisons.
 Rural and poor women get disproportionately raped, assaulted, beaten and tortured in military prisons.
 Several women get abducted by dreaded Mukhabarat and raped in the offices of the secret police.
 According to many survivors, they can't return to their society without justice against the perpetrators.

 LGBT rights

 Article 520 of the penal code of 1949, prohibits having homosexual relations, i.e. "carnal relations against the order of nature", and provides for up to three-years imprisonment.

-In 2010 the Syrian police began a crackdown that led to the arrest of over 25 men.
+In 2010 the Public Security Police began a crackdown that led to the arrest of over 25 men.
 The men were charged with various crimes ranging from homosexual acts and illegal drug use, to encouraging homosexual behavior and organizing obscene parties.